 The program is flexible to meet the specific interests of the fellow and can include rotations in Surgical Neuro-Oncology, Neuropathology, Pain/Palliative Care, Radiation Oncology, and Medical Oncology.
 Research activities are strongly encouraged and opportunities in clinical, laboratory, translational neuro-oncology or neuro-informatics are available based on the fellow's interest.
 The fellowship takes place at the Henry Ford Hospital in Midtown Detroit as well as outpatient clinics in our Henry Ford West-Bloomfield Hospital.
 The fellowship is a UCNS-accredited program in neuro-oncology with outstanding clinical training as well as opportunities for cutting-edge clinical, bio-informatics, basic and translational research.
 The Hermelin Brain Tumor Center is part of the Balakrishnan Neuro-Palliative Program at Henry Ford, which is a leader in the field of palliative care and symptom research in neuro-oncology and neurology.

-Applications are being sought from candidates with neurology training (or internal medicine) who are eligible for licensure in the State of Michigan and who are Board Certified/Eligible by the time of employment.
+Applications are being sought from candidates with neurology training (or internal medicine or neurosurgery) who are eligible for licensure in the State of Michigan and who are Board Certified/Eligible by the time of employment.

 About Henry Ford Health System Detroit

 Founded in 1915 by auto pioneer Henry Ford and now one of the nation's leading health care providers, Henry Ford Health System is a not-for-profit corporation managed by Chief Executive Officer Wright L. Lassiter, III and governed by a 17-member Board of Trustees, with volunteer-led advisory and affiliate boards providing additional leadership.